 École Connaught Community School

 The new École Connaught Community School is a cutting-edge 21st century learning environment that pays homage to the cherished 1912-era school it replaces on the same site.
-Designed together with Regina-based Cite360studio following an integrated design process with a large community stakeholder group, the design combines modern interpretations of valued elements of the original school with a sustainable 21st century school design targeting LEED® Gold from the Canadian Green Building Council.
+Following an integrated design process with a large community stakeholder group, the design combines modern interpretations of valued elements of the original school with a sustainable 21st century school design targeting LEED® Gold from the Canadian Green Building Council.

 École Connaught’s gymnasium and main entry features a classical brick and Tyndall stone façade, built with reclaimed materials from the original school.
 The south side of the building contains a more playful arrangement of windows, metal cladding and large second-floor overhangs facing the playfields.
 The steel overhangs provide a signature architectural statement while offering shelter to each learning community’s independent dedicated entrance.
 The school also contains an integrated early learning centre adjacent to the playfields on the south side.